-I'm a graduate student in philosophy at the University of Oxford, specializing in formal epistemology and Aristotle.
-In 2014-15, I'll be a Bersoff Assistant Professor / Faculty Fellow at NYU.
+I'm a Bersoff Assistant Professor / Faculty Fellow in the department of philosophy at NYU.
 You can view my CV here.

-Before coming to Oxford, I was a classicist.
+Before going to Oxford, I studied Classcs at Cambridge and Princeton.
 I am still working on a variety of projects about Aristotle's physics and metaphysics.
 I also have a longstanding interest in ancient China, and am currently working (together with Ernest Brewster) on two projects about moral knowledge in the writings of Wang Yangming and his immediate successors.